nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   # feature item loop
   - icon : "ion-ios-chatboxes-outline" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Project Leadership"
-    content : "I led initiatives and teams for the French national electricity project Linky (~100 people), enabled continuous delivery of value in a distributed-team context for a French startup, and coordinated a school renovation project in Honduras (30+ people), among other projects."
+    content : "I led initiatives and teams for the French national electricity project Linky (~100 people), enabled continuous delivery of value in a distributed-team context for a French tech company, and coordinated a school renovation project in Honduras (30+ people), among other projects."

   # feature item loop
   - icon : "ion-speakerphone" #ionicon pack v2 : https://ionicons.com/v2/
     name : "Marketing"
     content : "I designed a fit-for-purpose research methodology to define the target segment and products' benefits that would increase customer engagement for a Canadian startup.
-I also provided some advice in this area to a few other startups.
-Finally, I conducted market research for my ventures."
+I also provided some advice in this area to a few other startups and conducted market research for my ventures."

   # feature item loop
   - icon : "ion-ios-cog-outline" #ionicon pack v2 : https://ionicons.com/v2/